MrMohammadMoradi/game-center/README.md

 Get different feedback about their games from different users.

-### The front-end part of the site was written by me [Mohammad Moradi]("https://github.com/MrMohammadMoradi") and using the framework [ReactcJS]("https://reactjs.org") and the back part And it was coded in collaboration with my good friend [Majid Rashedipour]("https://github.com/MajidRashedipour") and using the [Django] framework("https://www.djangoproject.com/").
+### The front-end part of the site was written by me [Mohammad Moradi](https://github.com/MrMohammadMoradi) and using the framework [ReactcJS](https://reactjs.org) and the back part And it was coded in collaboration with my good friend [Majid Rashedipour](https://github.com/MajidRashedipour) and using the[Django](https://www.djangoproject.com/) framework.